digitalservicebund/digitalcheck-data/scripts/node/README.md

-# Extract data from PDF documents
+# Parse PDF documents with Node.JS

-## Extract text from PDF
+## Merge data from different sources

-The `merge-all-data.js` script can be used to extract data from text files.
+The `merge-all-data.js` script can be used to merge data extracted from a PDF document by `../bash/convert.sh` (text) and `../python/extract-radios-and-checkboxes.py` (JSON).
+The script iterates over all files in the given input path, extracts part of the text data using the upper and lower bounds specified in `bounds.json` and merges this data with the extracted radio button and checkbox data.
+The merged data is stored in a file with one data row for each input PDF file.

 ### Install